Taming the Monster Every Context: Complexity Measure and Unified Framework for Offline-Oracle Efficient Contextual Bandits: Proofs for Section Part 3: Extensions

-For some applications, each context $x$ may be associated with its own benchmark space of distributions.
-For example, in LLM alignment applications~\citep{ouyang2022training}, we have a base policy $\pi_{base}$ and it is suitable to define $\Lambda_x^h = \cbr{\lambda: \frac{d \lambda(\cdot)}{d \pi_{\text{base}}(\cdot | x)} \leq \frac1h}$.
 Our per-context regret analysis can be easily adapted to handle this context-dependent benchmark space setting.
 The idea is to modify our per-context regret result to account for the context-dependent benchmark space.
-We only need to replace the per-context lemma~\ref{lemma:general-falcon-per-context-regret-bound} with the following lemma: \begin{lemma} For any $\delta \in (0, 1)$, $\Lambda \subseteq \Delta(\Acal)$, with probability at least $1 - \delta$, given accessibility to any offline regression oracle, the $\Lambda$-Regret of \Cref{alg:general-falcon} for every context $x$ is bounded as
+We only need to replace the per-context regret lemma~\ref{lemma:general-falcon-per-context-regret-bound} with the following lemma: \begin{lemma} For any $\delta \in (0, 1)$, $\Lambda \subseteq \Delta(\Acal)$, with probability at least $1 - \delta$, given accessibility to any offline regression oracle, the $\Lambda$-Regret of \Cref{alg:general-falcon} for every context $x$ is bounded as

 \end{lemma} The proof will be identical to that of Lemma~\ref{lemma:general-falcon-per-context-regret-bound}, with the only difference being that we replace the use of the fixed benchmark space $\Lambda$ with the context-dependent benchmark space $\Lambda_x$ throughout the proof.
 Therefore, following similar steps as in Appendix~\ref{app:regret-analysis-offline}, we derive the total regret bound under the context-dependent benchmark space setting of \generalfalcon: